ssh-server-g3 — Secure Shell server - Generation 3

 authenticated.
 The command supplied by the user (if any) is put in

-the environment variable SSH2_ORIGINAL_COMMAND
+the environment variable SSH2_ORIGINAL_COMMAND.
+The command

 is run on a pty if the connection requests a pty; otherwise it is run